cwitchger/neo-development-docs/README.md

 * git (Strongly suggested)
 * IDE (I will be using Eclipse)

-This tutorial is targeted towards development on Mac/Linux; however, I will link to examples for Windows users.
+This tutorial is targeted towards development on Mac / Linux; however, I will link to examples for Windows users.

 **Note: At the end of each page, you will find a hyperlink to the next page.**